mvantellingen/localshop/README.rst

 The next step is to give access to various hosts to use the shop.
 This is done via the webinterface (menu -> permissions -> cidr).
 Each ip address listed there will be able to download and upload packages.
+If you are unsure about ips configuration, but still want to use authentication, specify "0.0.0.0/0" as the unique cidr configuration.
+It will enable for any ip address.

 How it works